ksenijadutkovic/ksenijadutkovic/README.md

 :star2: About Me :star2:

 - Master of Mathematics
-- Loves number, analysis, laerning new skills
+- Loves numbers, analysis, laerning new skills
 - Into making dashboards to show visualizations of data
 - Currently in process of learning Python